-Called the Tarantula Hawk, this insect's name is accurate and misleading all at the same time.
+Called the Tarantula Hawk, this insect's name is both accurate and misleading at the same time.
 It is actually a wasp, but unlike its better-known cousins, it preys on tarantulas, in much the same way a hawk preys on rodents.
 It is, in fact, much more dangerous to tarantulas (paralyzing them in order to feed them to their young) than to humans.
 Although the sting of this wasp is said to be the most painful of any insect found in North America, it is not aggressive and rarely stings.

 About the Tarantula Hawk Wasp